Roku, Inc.: 2019–2022: Growth

-On January 8, 2021, Roku announced it would acquire rights to Quibi's content, for an amount less than $100 million, and that all of Quibi's 75 programs would be available on their streaming platform, The Roku Channel.
+On January 8, 2021, Roku announced it would acquire rights to Quibi's content, for an amount less than $100 million, and that all of Quibi's 75 programs would be available on its free, ad-supported streaming service, The Roku Channel.
 On March 19, 2021, TZP Growth Partners completed the sale of This Old House Ventures to Roku.
 All 1,500 episodes of Ask This Old House and This Old House will be made available to owners of Roku streaming products free with ads and through their dedicated 24/7 Streaming TV channel.
 PBS will still have rights to air episodes on their platforms.
+In June 2021, CNBC cited Parks Associates data, which indicated that Roku had consistently been the leader among all streaming platforms in the U.S., with Amazon catching up.
+In August 2021, Roku's streaming players were reported to be available in India.
+In September 2021, Reuters reported Roku as launching its products in Germany.
+In October 2021, Mashable cited Roku as the most popular brand in the streaming devices market.